Munbyn vs Rollo for UK Sellers (Best Thermal Printer for eBay & Marketplace Shipping)

 Quick Recommendation Summary

-• Shipping under 50 parcels/week: You will not notice a meaningful difference.
+Shipping under 50 parcels per week → You will not notice a meaningful difference.

-For most UK resellers, Munbyn is the better value decision.
+For most small UK resellers, Munbyn is the stronger value decision.

 Comparison Table